inaveed-git/tHOTEL-MENstack/README.md

 # tHOTEL - MEN Stack Project

 ## Overview
 tHOTEL is a MEN (MongoDB, Express.js, Node.js) stack project that allows users to manage hotel listings.
-It features error handling, authentication, authorization, storing data in MongoDB Atlas Cloud, and storing images in Cloudinary Cloud.
+It features error handling, authentication, authorization, storing data in MongoDB Atlas Cloud, storing images in Cloudinary Cloud, and a map feature for locating hotels.
 Users are required to use their own API keys and secret keys for secure operation.

 ## Technologies Used
 - MongoDB